vishvam7738/location_flow/README.md

-In the project directory, you can run to run the website:
+In the project directory, you can run following command to run the website:

 ### `npm start`